garrardkitchen/gitlab-library/Garrard.GitLab/README.md

 - Get a Group variable
 - Create or update a Group variable
 - Search for a placeholder in a file and replace its values
+- Get all subgroups beneath a specific group
+  - Works with both group IDs and names
+  - Includes information about whether each subgroup has nested subgroups
+  - Automatically retrieves all subgroups across multiple pages
+  - Supports ordering and sorting
+  - Excludes any marked for deletion
+- Get all projects within a group
+  - Works with both group IDs and names
+  - Retrieves detailed project information including namespace data
+  - Option to include projects from subgroups
+  - Automatically retrieves all projects across multiple pages
+  - Supports ordering and sorting
+  - Excludes any marked for deletion
+- Get all project variables
+  - Automatically retrieves all variables across multiple pages
+- Get a specific project variable
+  - Supports filtering by environment scope
+- Create or update a project variable
+  - Supports variable type (env_var or file)
+  - Options for protected and masked variables
+  - Supports environment scope
+- Delete a project variable
+  - Supports deletion with specific environment scope

 ## Contributing